-It’s not too soon to start thinking about Spring road trips!
+It's never too soon to start thinking about Spring road trips!

 But when it comes to mapping out your springtime road trips, it can be overwhelming to try and figure out where to go.